 Texas Law Fall 2020 Reopening Plan

-Many of our decisions about resuming Law School operations are dictated by the university’s plan.
-This webpage explains how the Law School has adapted the Protect Texas Together plan to its objectives and operations.
+Many of our decisions about resuming Law School operations were dictated by the university’s plan.
+With minor additions and updates, we have continued to follow this plan during the Fall 2020 semester and found it to be a great success.
+This webpage explains how the Law School adapted the Protect Texas Together plan to its objectives and operations.

-Our priority is to maximize every opportunity for in-person instruction for those who want it, while providing the safest possible environment for the Texas Law community.
+Our priority continues to be maximizing every opportunity for in-person instruction for those who want it, while providing the safest possible environment for the Texas Law community.

 To accomplish this, we are limiting activities in the Law School buildings to only those necessary to carry out our teaching mission and certain other essential functions.
 The Law School will also require compliance with a set of rules and precautions to keep those activities safe.